 This type of garden can also be grown by anyone of any age.
 Children love to grow things indoors.
 When you create an indoor garden, you’ll have some of the same growing needs to consider that you would have if you planted an outdoor garden.

 You’ll need to decide on a container system.
 Many indoor gardens are hydroponic ones.
 This means that soil isn’t used as part of the growing process.
-By using a hydroponic system, your plants grow quickly, but they do require power to grow.
+By using a hydroponic system, your plants grow quickly, but they do require power to succeed.
 This is not one of the cheapest methods to use for growing an indoor garden.

 I have a small hydroponic container set up in my kitchen window and it is good fun but you are probably not going to be feeding a family with it!